felixlopz/hubrise-test-task/content/apps/uber-eats/en/pull-catalog.md

 1. Find **Uber Eats Bridge** from the list of connected apps, and click **Open**.
 This will open Uber Eats Bridge in a new tab.
 1. Click the **Actions** tab
 1. In the **Pull the catalog from Uber Eats** section, verify that the correct HubRise catalog is connected, click **Pull catalog**, and confirm the action.
+1. Check your populated catalog on HubRise.
+For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).

 ![Manual Catalog Push on HubRise](../images/025-en-2x-uber-eats-actions-page.png)